Skip to main content

 CSS style management

-HTML class attribute
+HTML class and style attributes

 templ button(text string) {

-<button class="button is-primary">{ text }</button>
+<button class="button is-primary" style="background-color: red">{ text }</button>

 }